shaheeramin/CloudOps-Notes/Notes.md

 ```
 /usr/local/bin/migrate droplet $Droplet_ID
 ```
-To search for a Job ID, first login to a node of the same region region and use either of the twom commands
+To search for a Job ID, first login to a node of the same region region and use either of the two commands
 ```
 migrate jobs
 migrate job $jod_ID_####